Sprechender/13px/pages/whatismarkdown.md

 - **HTML**: `<em>italic</em>` → Italic
 - **Markdown**: `**bold**` → Bold

+## How 13px uses Markdown files
+All articles on 13px are stored as .md files in a folder called "pages".

+This system could get slow with lots of articles (think hundreds!).
+I'm exploring solutions, but nothing is set yet.

+To learn more about how 13px works, check out this article: [didnt write article yet lol](404.html)

 ## Why use Markdown?

 There are numerous benefits to using Markdown: